On the $ZH\eta$ vertex in the simplest Little Higgs Model: The case of SLH

 It is obvious from Eq.~\eqref{eq:vij} that the scalar kinetic terms in the original $\eta,\zeta,\chi,\omega$ are not canonically normalized, and also obvious from Eq.~\eqref{eq:fij} that there are general vector-scalar two-point transitions.
-Especially, the two-point $Z\eta$ transition appears at $\ord(\xi^2)$, only one order of $\xi$ relatively suppressed when compared to $Z\chi$ transition.
+Especially, the two-point $Z\eta$ transition appears at $\ord(\xi^2)$, only one order of $\xi$ relatively suppressed when compared to $Z\chi$ transition \footnote{Although the two-point $Z\eta$ transition appears at $\ord(\xi^2)$, the elimination of this part require an $\ord(\xi)$ field redefinition, due to the fact that the relative suppression of $Z\eta$ transition to $Z\chi$ transition is $\ord(\xi)$.
+The $ZH\chi$ coupling is $\ord(1)$.
+Therefore, the removal of $Z\eta$ transition could lead to an $\ord(\xi)$ change in the derived $ZH\eta$ vertex.}.
 The appearance of these non-canonically normalized kinetic terms and `unexpected'\footnote{By `unexpected' we refer to the fact that $\eta$ is considered physical, yet there exist two-point transitions such as $Z^\mu\partial_\mu\eta$ in $\mL_{gk}$.} vector-scalar transitions is the exact reason for introducing the systematic procedure in Section~\ref{sec:sys}.

 The $\Upsilon$ vector is computed to be